open-sauced/docs/docs/maintainers/semantic-release.md

 ### Npm library

 For `npm` libraries we need to set the environment URL manually and set a `NPM_TOKEN` environment variable.
+This also disables docker builds:

 ```yaml
 name: "Release"